NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 #### [Tailwind CLI](https://tailwindcss.com/docs/installation)
-Tailwind enables a responsive, utility-first CSS framework for creating maintainable CSS at scale without the need for any CSS preprocessors like Sass, which is configured to run from an npx script that avoids needing any node_module dependencies.
+Tailwind enables a responsive, utility-first CSS framework for creating maintainable CSS at scale without the need for any CSS preprocessors like Sass, which is configured to run from an npx script to avoid needing any node_module dependencies.

 #### [Vue 3](https://vuejs.org/guide/introduction.html)
-Vue is a popular Progressive JavaScript Framework that makes it easy to create interactive Reactive Components whose [Composition API](https://vuejs.org/api/composition-api-setup.html) offers a nice development model that doesn't require any pre-processors like JSX.
+Vue is a popular Progressive JavaScript Framework that makes it easy to create interactive Reactive Components whose [Composition API](https://vuejs.org/api/composition-api-setup.html) offers a nice development model without requiring any pre-processors like JSX.

 Where creating a component is as simple as: